edouardbrasier/HackerNewsES7/README.md

 It is also my first command line tool, it takes a few seconds not because of the code but because of babel transpiling.

-I only imported request, request-promise in order to get the html body I have used vanilla ES7 javascript to scrap the html body
+I only imported request, request-promise in order to get the html body, I have used vanilla ES7 javascript to scrap the html body

 Prerequisites = Node, NPM, Git